TMHBBV/unbxdocs./docs/Search/manage-search/search-business-to-business-sites.md

 ### 4. Pricing Based on User Groups

-B2B sites often have different pricing, discounts, and taxes based on user groups.
-Unbxd supports this by indexing product prices, discounts, and taxes for each user group.Example of Different Pricing for User Groups:
+The prices, discounts & taxes of products on B2B sites may change based on the user group of the buyer.
+We allow B2B sites to handle this complexity by adding the pricing, tax and discount information for each user group.
+When a user searches on the website, only the relevant prices, discounts & taxes applicable for the buyer are returned.

+How to support different prices for different user groups ?\
+Let’s take the same B2B office supplier discussed above.
+Now let’s assume that the retailer wants to set different prices of HP Inkjet printers (P3) for IT Companies (group1) and Backoffices (group2).
+The table below describes the scenario.

 | ProductID | Title                | UserGroup | Price |
 | --------- | -------------------- | --------- | ----- |